 When operating on BCD integers in x87 FPU data registers, the BCD values are packed in an 80-bit format and referred to as decimal integers.
 Decimal integers are stored in a 10-byte, packed BCD format.
 In this format, the first 9 bytes hold 18 BCD digits, 2 digits per byte.
-The least-significant digit is contained in the lower half-byte of byte 0 and the most-significant digit is contained in the upper half-byte of byte 9.
-The most significant bit of byte 10 contains the sign bit (0 = positive and 1 = negative).
+The least-significant digit is contained in the lower half-byte of byte 0 and the most-significant digit is contained in the lower half-byte of byte 10 contains the sign bit (0 = positive and 1 = negative).
 (Bits 0 through 6 of byte 10 are don't care bits.)
 Negative decimal integers are not stored in two's complement form; they are distinguished from positive decimal integers only by the sign bit.
 The range of decimal integers that can be encoded in this format is $-10^{18} + 1$ to $10^{18} - 1$.